ankraft/ACME-oneM2M-CSE/docs/Importing.md

 // The attributePolicy.ep file contains a dictionary of enumeration data types {

-	// Each enumeration definition is identified by its name "enumerationType": {
+	// Each enumeration definition is identified by its name.
+It is a dictionary.

-		// Each definition can only contain a the following attribute (definition see above)

-		"evalues" : ...
-	}
+	"enumerationType": {

+		// A single enumeration definition is key value pair.
+The key is the enumeration
+		// value, the value is the interpretation of that value.
+		"<enumeration value>" : "<enumeration interpretation>"

+		// This defines a range of values.
+Each one gets the same interpretation assigned.
+		"<enumeration value start>..<enumeration value end>" : "<enumeration interpretation>" }
 }
 ```